X-jaekid-X/suss_file_scanner/README.md

 ****Suspicious File Scanner****

 This script will scan your device's files for any files that have high entropy or fail a heuristic check.
 When a suspicious file is found, you will be prompted to either whitelist or delete it.
-You will need to customize EXCLUDED_EXTENSIONS, EXCLUDED_APKS, and EXCLUDED_FOLDERS to leave out anything you do not want included in a root scan.
+You will need to customize EXCLUDED_EXTENSIONS, EXCLUDED_APKS, and EXCLUDED_FOLDERS to leave out anything you do not want included in a scan.
+The whitelist and report are saved into the Downloads folder.
+This is developed for Android.

 1) Save scanner.py into Download folder.
 2) Install Termux